-In addition to unsatisfactory grades, non-payment of tuition and fees, and academic dishonesty, a student may be subjected to College imposed disciplinary action including but not limited to suspension or expulsion for violation of any College policy, rule, regulation or procedure.
+In addition to unsatisfactory grades, non-payment of tuition and fees, and academic dishonesty, a student may be subjected to college-imposed disciplinary action including but not limited to suspension or expulsion for violation of any College policy, rule, regulation, or procedure, including those not contained in official Institution publications but announced as an administrative policy by an Institution official.
+The College reserves the right to suspend or expel a student for any reason deemed appropriate by the College President or their designee.
 Improper student conduct may be referred to proper law enforcement officials and could result in civil and criminal legal judgements, penalties, fines, or other serious legal consequences.